yegor256/blog/_drafts/standups.md

 a daily team-meeting held to provide a status update to the team members (says [Wikipedia](https://en.wikipedia.org/wiki/Stand-up_meeting)).
-In the next few pages I'll try to explain why these meetings, being so popular in software development teams, are **pure evil**.
+In the next few pages I'll try to explain why these meetings, being so popular in software development teams, are **pure evil** and should never be used by good managers.

 I'm not saying that they can be done right or wrong.
 I'm not trying to give advices about how to do them properly so that they work.
-I'm saying, they should **not** happen, ever.
-Because they not only "don't work", but they do very bad, even catastrophic, things to your management process, being it agile or not.
+I'm saying, they should **not happen**, ever.
+Because they not only "don't work", but they do very bad, sometimes catastrophic, things to your management process, being it agile or not.

 <!--more-->

 In a nutshell, daily stand-up meetings encourage developers to transfer responsibility from their own shoulders